matteo-fregonara/OpenVoiceAgent/README.md

         > python main.py --char-gender female --scenario 1 --guidelines long --output-file outputs/example.txt --tts-config tts_config_cosyvoice.json
         ```

-        - `prompt-file`: points to the JSON file containing the system prompt to the LLM
+        - `char-gender`: choose which gender you'd like to talk to
+        - `scenario`: choose which scenario you'd like to practice on

+        - `guidelines`: choose if you would like the LLM to be guided by more guidelines (long) or less (short)
         - `output-file`: points to the txt file that will contain the final transcription after the pipeline finishes
         - `tts-config`: points to the json file that contains the parameters for the tts engine